 Table 2-4 – S-101 scale minimum values

 For an optimum outcome during the automated conversion process and to ensure consistent data display in a “dual fuel” ECDIS environment, Data Producers are advised to examine their S-57 ENC portfolios and amend values assigned for the attribute SCAMIN in accordance with Table 2-4 above.
-SCAMIN values other than those in Table 2-4 will be converted to the value corresponding to the next smallest scale value in Table 2-4 for scale minimum.
+SCAMIN values other than those in Table 2-4 will be converted to the value corresponding to the next largest scale denominator value in Table 2-4 for scale minimum.

 Sample SCAMIN policy